 - Third Party Editing.
 After you have spell-checked, then have two or three educated readers, people you trust, read the copy for typos, grammatical mistakes.
 Then Spell Check again, as mistakes often are made while correcting mistakes.
 We do not correct your manuscripts prior to submitting for judging.

 - Bad Phrasing.
-During Words & Music, 2012, literary editor Brenda Copeland of St. Martin’s conducted a self-editing workshop and warned writers to beware of such over-worked, often unnecessary phrases “There is,” “There are,” “There was,” which can lend a trite quality to a manuscript.
+During a Faulkner Society session some years ago, literary editor Brenda Copeland of St. Martin’s conducted a self-editing workshop and warned writers to beware of such over-worked, often unnecessary phrases “There is,” “There are,” “There was,” which can lend a trite quality to a manuscript.
 For instance, you might replace “There was a time when Mary Shannon O’Brien would have hesitated to confront the church hierarchy about child abuse…” with “Until Sean was ruined by that dirty priest, Mary Shannon O’Brien might have hesitated to confront the Church hierarchy.
 Not now.”

 - Watch Your Titles.
 Competition judges and, ultimately, editors and agents, are confronted with titles as their first impression of a manuscript’s worth.
 One mistake writers make frequently with the titles they choose is to plagiarize a title from another work of art, such as selecting Heard It On The Grapevine, which is a direct steal from the hit song of that name.
 There may be a reason in the writer’s mind for using such a title but it indicates a lack of imagination to a reader not yet privy to the contents of the manuscript.